Ckopei/liri-node-app/README.md

   ### Modules Used

-  -Axios for API calls
+  - Axios for API calls
-  -Node-Spotify-API for simplifying the API call for songs.
+  - Node-Spotify-API for simplifying the API call for songs.
-  -Moment.js for datetime structuring
+  - Moment.js for datetime structuring
-  -DotEnv for management of keys and secrets.
+  - DotEnv for management of keys and secrets.
-  -Node's core Fs module
+  - Node's core Fs module

   ### APIs used

-  -Spotify
+  - Spotify
-  -Bands In Town
+  - Bands In Town
-  -OMDB
+  - OMDB

 ## How this app works